xybor-x/enum/README.md

 ## 📈 Performance

-While it's true that the `xybor-x/enum` approach will generally be slower than the code generation approach, I still want to highlight the difference.
+While it's true that the `xybor-x/enum` approach will generally be slower than the code generation approaches, I still want to highlight the difference.

 The benchmark results are based on defining an enum with 10 values at [bench](./bench).